How UNF* works

 The CLI is the engine.
 The desktop app is a separate binary (Tauri v2 + Svelte 5) that reads ~/.unfudged/ directly.
 The daemon doesn't know the app exists, and the app doesn't need the daemon running to browse history.

 Cross-project timeline with tabbed navigation, activity histogram with drag-to-zoom, word-level diff highlighting, and glob-based file filtering.
+Watch and unwatch projects, stop and restart the daemon directly from the app dropdown.
 Live-polls while open, pauses when you switch tabs.

 What we don't do (yet)